PLPAcademy/day-3-assignment-kathleenjebet/README.md

 What is the first step to install Python on a Windows system?

-B) Download Python from the official website
+ ANS B) Download Python from the official website